kiran3807/rust-block-cache/README.md

 * If you have a IP-address and user agent combination occouring twice with different fine grained blocks, the latest entry within the block file wins.

+* Similarly if we have a IP address, fine grained block combination that occours more than once the latest entry wins

 * You can never have an entry where there is only user-agent, or just user-agent and fine grained block combination.
 The broadest block that can be applied exists only on IP level.

-### Data access patterns :
+### Data access patterns and Memory requirements :

 * **High reads** for ```get_blocks``` with short payloads  : 5k reads per second, 20k peak
 * **Low volume** of reads for the reading blockfile with a significant larger payload every 5 seconds.

 **Number of reads** : This based on the fact that typical enterprise points of presence often handle 100k requests /second or more however it is distributed over multiple services.
 Hence 5k as lower limit and 20k as upper limit.

-**Size of the blockfile** : Based on assumption that edge nodes/caches typically favour data-structures that can be fit within the memory without taxing the node, I assume it's max size will shoot up to a million rows, with 50-100bytes per line.
+**Size of the blockfile** : Based on assumption that edge nodes/caches typically favour data-structures that can be fit within the memory without taxing the node, I assume it's max size will shoot up to a million rows, with 160 bytes per line at most.

-Which implies in memory at worst it would not exceed 400-500MB and thus can be handled by modern devices.
+Here is the breakdown of 160 bytes estimate:

+Each line consists of atmost:
+* IP Address,
+* Fine grained block
+* User-Agent

+*We can have multiple user agents associated with a single IP, however I consider each IP and user agent combination as a unique entry*

+a UTF-8 character is typically 4 bytes at max,

+* IP address, consisting of 15 characters = 15*4 = 60bytes
+* The largest user agent, as seen in the sample_block_file.txt, is about 520 bytes and the smallest is 16 bytes, thus average size would be: 268 bytes
+* fine grained block is a single digit hence 4 bytes
+* 3 commas which amount 3*4 = 12 bytes

+Total = 344 bytes or 350 bytes rounded.

+Which implies in memory at worst it would not exceed 700MB where I assume the specifics of the data structure might cause it occupy at worst twice the size as the original 350 MB(350 * 1000000).
+It within the capabilities of modern devices, however certain edge devices with low memory provisions(less than 2GB) may struggle with thrashing as OS might start triggering page swaps

 ## Solution :

+The basic idea is that given the data constraints an in-memory HashMap continues to be the fastest ways `get_block` function calls can be serviced.

+Also to ensure low latency of reads we have to for certain period of time maintain two data-sets within memory, the older one that is being used to service requests while the newer one is being constructed corresponding to the updated block-file( which is updated every 5 seconds) before it can be completely replace the older data.

+Which means it is very important to reduce the memory foot print both for the reasons :

+* of ensuring there is no thrashing happens due to page swaps, when we consider the fact that HashMaps have bad cache locality

+* and ensure the newer data can efficiently replace the older one with minimal disruption.

+### Data patterns :

+Within the examples for the block file provided within the problem statement, we observe that:

+* You can have the same IP address repeated in context of different user agents
+* The possibility of the same user agent being repeated in context of different IP addresses.

+Therefore I maintain two IndexSets( found within : https://crates.io/crates/indexmap ) one corresponding to IP address and the other corresponding to User agent.

+I then construct a tuple key consisting of the unique indexes each measuring 4 bytes each of the IP addresses and User agents in the above IndexSets and map it to the fine grained block associated with it.
+So HashMap where the actual mapping happens has very low memory footprint.

+At best the worst case memory complexity is when we have utterly unique IP address and user agent combinations in every line of the block-file and memory occupied is marginally larger than what I would have had if I used a simple HashMap.
+But this comes with the advantage of a reduced memory foot print and performance for the average case.

 A library crate that will expose the struct BlockCache with methods, start and get_block.